McStasMcXtrace/McCode/INSTALL-McStas/Linux/README.md

 # Install McStas 2.5 on Linux and Unix.

-* We provide Debian packages, RedHat packages, and tar.gz's of and "preconfigured" source code.
+* We provide Debian packages, RedHat packages, and tar.gz's of "preconfigured" source code.

 * **NOTE!!!** The preferred way of installing on Debian/Ubuntu or CentOS 7 type systems is by adding our repository!!!
 Please consult the